 There are 17,000 insurance companies out there of all different sizes and types.

-All it would do is put them out of business because a government-run insurance company does not have to show a profit.
+The idea that a public option, a government-run insurance plan, would provide them competition, all it would do is put them out of business because a government-run insurance company does not have to show a profit.

-This is from the uh politico from yesterday.
+This is from the Politico from yesterday.

 Nelson says he received assurances of a limited conference.

-I guess that means with the House to secure his vote for the Senate bill, but he laid down at least two deal breakers in the House bill that he cannot support.
+I guess that means with the House, to secure his vote for the Senate bill, but he laid down at least two deal breakers in the House bill that he cannot support.

 One is the inclusion of a government insurance plan and an income tax increase on wealthy individuals.